 If your Personal Assistant needs to sit alongside you at events please let our Box Office team know so they can book you into the most suitable area.
 Please note that if you bought tickets prior to October 2016 your PA will be located behind you.

 Tickets for the above accessible areas can only be booked via the Brighton Centre Box Office.

-For customers who don’t require seats on the accessible platforms but do have limited mobility we advise booking seats at the back of the South Balcony for standing shows wherever possible or in the 5 spaces available to non-wheelchair users on the accessible platform in the standing area, as they are accessed directly by lift with no stairs.
+For customers who don’t require seats on the accessible platforms but do have limited mobility we advise booking seats at the back of the South Balcony for standing shows wherever possible.
 Alternatively on seated performances, the South or Flat Stalls have direct lift access, although please note, all apart from the Flat Stalls do have some steps to access the tiered seating.
 If you have limited mobility we recommend that you do not book seats in the East and West Balconies or the lower rows of the South Balcony as these areas are more difficult to access.